SINTEF-9012/soar4bc/README.md

 ## Running Scenarios

 From the pop-up terminals after running mininet, you can run data through the factory components to the gateway.
-Currently only the MQTT gateway is properly configured.
+Currently, only the MQTT gateway is properly configured.

 To run a gateway, find the **gw1_MQTT** terminal and run: